python-jsonschema/jsonschema/docs/referencing.rst

 The JSON Schema :kw:`$ref` and :kw:`$dynamicRef` keywords allow schema authors to combine multiple schemas (or subschemas) together for reuse or deduplication.

 The `referencing <referencing:index>` library was written in order to provide a simple, well-behaved and well-tested implementation of this kind of reference resolution [1]_.
-It has its own documentation, but this page serves as a quick introduction which is tailored more specifically to JSON Schema, and even more specifically to how to configure `referencing <referencing:index>` for use with `Validator` objects in order to customize the behavior of :kw:`$ref` and friends in your schemas.
+It has its `own documentation which is worth reviewing <referencing:intro>`, but this page serves as an introduction which is tailored specifically to JSON Schema, and even more specifically to how to configure `referencing <referencing:index>` for use with `Validator` objects in order to customize the behavior of the :kw:`$ref` keyword and friends in your schemas.

 Configuring `jsonschema` for custom referencing behavior is essentially a two step process: